jaydeepbasu/car-price-prediction/README.md

 ## Files
+- notebook/Car_Price_IMP_Feature_Prediction_LinearRegression_Ridge_and_Lasso.ipynb : Jupyter Notebook with all the workings including pre-processing, modelling using Multiple Linear Regression, further applying Ridge and Lasso Regularization and finally inference.

-- /notebook/Car_Price_IMP_Feature_Prediction.ipynb : Jupyter Notebook with all the workings including pre-processing, modelling and inference.
+- notebook/Car_Price_Prediction_XGBoost_Regression.ipynb : Jupyter Notebook with all the workings including pre-processing, modelling using XGBoost Regression to achieve better R2 score and inference.

-- /data/ : The source data and data dictionary.
+- data/ : The source data and data dictionary.

 ## Acknowledgements